What The Heck Is Going On With The Senate’s Obamacare Replacement Bill, Anyway?

 June 22: Senate finally released draft bill of its plan to repeal and replace the Affordable Care Act.

-June 23: After getting a look at the text, hospital, doctor, and public health groups nationwide oppose the bill, saying it makes “unsistainable” cuts to coverage.
+June 23: After getting a look at the text, hospital, doctor, and public health groups nationwide oppose the bill, saying it makes “unsustainable” cuts to coverage.

 June 26: The Congressional Budget Office (CBO) comes up with a preliminary score, finding that the bill would likely cause 22 million more Americans to become uninsured than currently are.

-Note: This post has been updated as of July 17 to reflect recent events.